 Promotion involves all the ways you publicize and make people aware of your event, from word of mouth through advertising and public relations.
 Putting up a flyer around school to let people know about a special meeting is a form of promotion.
 Another form of promotion is designing a T-shirt that features your event's special logo and theme.
 Taking out an ad in the school newspaper, or sending a press release to the newspaper's editor to provide information about the meeting and perhaps get a reporter to come to the meeting and write a story about it—all are ways to use advertising and public relations to promote your event.

 Public relations is one of the most effective ways you can use to promote a special event.
 It has been said that advertising is what you say about an event, while public relations includes what you say, as well as what others say about it.
-Advertisers pay to run their ads in some form of mass media—newspapers, radio, television, and magazines.
+Advertisers pay to run their ads in some form of mass media—newspapers, radio, television, magazines, and online.
 With advertising, you control the message you want to communicate in your ad, and also when it runs.
 This costs money, both for placement and for any production that is done to create the ad.
 Advertising can be seen to not be credible because ads are basically the claims of the advertiser.
 If you decide to advertise your event, the costs to create and run your ad are part of the event budget.

 Public relations also involves using the news media to promote your event.
 If a newspaper or a television or radio station decides to cover your event, they will write a news story about it.
 You have little control over what is said in the story or when it runs, but the resulting publicity is free.
 In addition, a news story might be seen as more credible and objective than advertising, and it is certainly more affordable.